-Option Description Default Add This option provides a list of reports available to the user to run Report when the web app scan data import completes.
-For more information, see Add a Report to a Scan.
+Option Description Default Notifications Notifications E-mail Me on Launch When enabled, Tenable Security Center sends a notification to the email address associated with your user account when the scan launches. disabled E-mail Me on Completion When enabled, Tenable Security Center sends a notification to the email address associated with your user account when the scan completes. disabled Reports to Run on Scan Completion Add Report This option provides a list of reports available to the user to run when the web app scan data import completes.
+For more information, see Add a Report to a Scan .